10/31/2024

 Alex Perry

-Hi, thanks for taking my questions here.
+Hi.
+Thanks for taking my questions here.
 Just first, I wanted to clarify the bike guide, so sort of the legacy SSG business.
-I think in the prepared remarks, you said both bike and mercer should be relatively flat with the prior year, which I think would imply a sequential dollar step down in the tune of $20 million or so, quarter over quarter, 3Q to 4Q.
+I think in the prepared remarks, you said both bike and merger to be relatively flat with the prior year, which I think would imply a sequential dollar step down in the tune of $20 million or so, quarter over quarter, 3Q to 4Q.
 Am I thinking about that right?
 I just wanted to clarify that.

 speaker

 Correct.
-So to be really direct on bike, we're expecting it to be relatively flat with the prior year, so that would be around $78 million to $80 million.
+So to be really direct on bike, we're expecting it to be relatively flat with the prior year.
+So that would be around 78 to 80 million.
 That's probably what you're asking, right?
-And so, in Marucci, we expect to be relatively flat with what they did combine Cody and us last year.
-Relatively speaking, that's right around $45 million.
+And so then Marucci, we expect to be relatively flat with what they did combine Cody and us last year.
+Relatively speaking, that's right around 45.

 speaker